secrakib/Scientific-Document-QA-With-Rag/README.md

 ## ⚠️ Known Issues / Limitations

 - 🔑 **Google API Dependency** — Currently requires a Google API key; other embedding providers are not yet supported.
-- 🐢 **Slow Embedding on Large Documents** — Processing can be time-consuming for very large files.
+- 🐢 **Slow  on Large Documents** — Processing can be time-consuming for very large files.
 - 🧾 **Limited Error Handling & Logging** — Needs more robust error reporting and logging for production environments.
 - 🖼️ **Figure Description Timing** — Figure descriptions are generated during document loading, so direct queries about figures may yield limited results.
 - 📉 **Parsing Challenges** — Complex research papers may have figures or tables that the parser fails to extract or interpret correctly.
 - 🤖 **Adaptive but Inconsistent Behavior** — The model may initially fail to answer some queries but improve when the same question is re-asked later in the conversation.
+- 🖥️ Live Demo Performance — The live demo may be slow due to limited resources on Render Free.

 ### 📄 License